xen-project/xen/docs/misc/xen-command-line.markdown

 This option can be specified more than once (up to 8 times at present).

-### pku
-> `= <boolean>`

-> Default: `true`

-Flag to enable Memory Protection Keys.

-The protection-key feature provides an additional mechanism by which IA-32e paging controls access to usermode addresses.

 ### pcid (x86)
 > `= <boolean> | xpti=<bool>`